 A liability for dividends payable is recognised in the financial year in which the dividend is declared.
-Prior to 30 June 2018, the Board declared a final dividend equal to 100% of the Company's profit after income tax equivalent expense, up to the amount of net assets in the Company.
-As a result, a dividend of \$176.653 million has been recognised in the financial statements.
-This dividend is payable on 30 November 2018.
-A final dividend of \$162.192 million was declared during the 2017 financial year and paid on 30 November 2017.
+The Board declared a final dividend equal to 100% of the Company's profit after income tax equivalent expense, up to the amount of net assets in the Company.
+As a result, a dividend of \$220.456 million has been recognised in the financial statements.
+This dividend is payable on 30 November 2019.
+A final dividend of \$176.653 million was declared during the 2018 financial year and paid on 30 November 2018.